reynolkb/color-theory-1.0/README.md

 <!-- this has clickability and will go to the legalese -->

 ## Description <a name="description"></a>
-This is --edit: generalize our application--- application that does ---edit: describe our application---.
+This is a community-sharing and creativity application that was developed to provide designers, developers, illustrators, and others a place to browse, create, and share the colors that inspire them.
+Users have the ability to visualize their ideas immediately by creating palette schemes that display to a sample webpage.
+Users enjoy a community experience through the "liking" and saving of other users' palettes.
 This application is an interactive MERN stack single-page application, focused on performance and efficiency, for meeting user demand.
 The application was also designed with mobile-first at the forefront including the ability to access the application offline.
 As a MERN stack, this application uses MongoDB for the database, Express.js for the server-side web framework, React.js for the client-side framework, and Node.js for the web server.
 Apollo is used to create a GraphQL API.
 Additionally, the application is a Progressive Web Application, including a web manifest for local installation and utilizes a service worker and IndexedDB for offline functionality.
 The application also utilizes JSON Web Tokens for authentication.

 ![javascript badge](https://img.shields.io/badge/We%20Stan-Javascript-brightgreen)
 ![node badge](https://img.shields.io/badge/Node-Over%20Here-blueviolet)